 B. Your career goals should be challenging but attainable

 Setting career goals is about finding the balance between being challenging and attainable.
-Much as your career goal need to be challenging, it also need to be achievable.
+Much as your career goal needs to be challenging, it also needs to be achievable.
 The essence of setting goals is to spur yourself to take action to push your career to the next level, to do something in your career that you have never done before.

 Therefore, your goals need to be challenging and also achievable.
 Great, effective career goals should put you in a discomfort zone.

-Your career goals should be accompanied by some fear, uncertainty and doubt.
-There should be the risk that you might not achieve the goal if you do not raise the bar and put in a lot of effort.
+Your career goals should be accompanied by some fear, uncertainty, and doubt.
+There should be a risk that you might not achieve the goal if you do not raise the bar and put in a lot of effort.
 This is what leads to growth.
 It makes no sense setting career goals if you know you can achieve them without much effort.

 At the same time, don’t set goals that are too ambitious and unattainable.
 Remember my goal of landing in the moon by 2021?
 The goal is challenging, but it is not attainable.
 If I told my friends about this goal, they would think I am delusional.
 For a goal to be effective, it also needs to be attainable.

 Your career goal should be compatible with your skills and abilities.
-If you do not have the skills required achieving a career goal, it should be possible for you to gain these skills.
+If you do not have the skills required to achieve a career goal, it should be possible for you to gain these skills.
 Setting goals that you cannot realistically achieve will only leave you demoralized and erode your self-confidence.